aysenurhepguven0/adaptive-emotion-aware-virtual-interaction-system/README.md

 ### Single Image Inference

-Predict emotion from a single face image:
+Predict emotion from a single image.
+The pipeline automatically detects and crops the largest face before running the model:

 ```bash
 python inference.py \